|Flat-rate fees are on par with competitors, but premium tiers are expensive.|

-Flat-rate fees are on par with competitors, but premium tiers are expensive.|

 Customer feedback on Blooom is scarce.
-On its Better Business Bureau (BBB) page, it sports an A- rating from the BBB but lacks accreditation status.
-As of October 2020, only one official BBB complaint was filed against the platform but the details of the complaint are unavailable.
-There are five reviews on its Trustpilot page rank it 3.7 out of 5 stars, and it has no complaints on the Consumer Financial Protection Bureau.
+On its Better Business Bureau (BBB) page, it sports an A+ rating but lacks accreditation status.
+As of March 2022, only one official BBB complaint was filed against the platform but the details of the complaint are unavailable.
+Four reviews on its Trustpilot page rank it 3.7 out of 5 stars, and it has no complaints on the Consumer Financial Protection Bureau.

 On Reddit, a few Blooom investors expressed frustration with the platform, citing a low frequency of rebalancing that resulted in portfolio losses.